dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 But if you think that generating mipmaps by hand for all your textures is really hard work, don't worry!
 OpenGL provides a special method to do this for you.

-Just after setting the texture parameters, try to add this line to your code:
+Just after setting the texture parameters, to add this line to your code:
 ```c#
 _gl.GenerateMipmap(TextureTarget.Texture2D);
 ```